Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Insulin-Like Growth Factor (IGF-1) is another hormone that aligns with growth, including cancer.
 As shown in the chart below, our risk of death from any cause increases when we have too little or too much IGF-1.

-While protein also stimulates IGF-1 and mTOR, any energy excess that leads to high insulin levels in the body will also stimulate mTOR.
+While protein also stimulates IGF-1 and mTOR, any energy excess that leads to high insulin levels in the body will stimulate mTOR.

 Similar to insulin, the best way to reduce mTOR and IGF-1 to healthy levels is to reduce your overall energy intake levels to reduce body fat.
-A person with cancer who is carrying excessive levels of body fat needs to find a way of eating that provides nutrients without excessive calories (i.e. a high satiety nutrient-dense diet).
+A person with cancer who is carrying excessive levels of body fat needs to find a way of eating that provides nutrients without excessive calories (i.e. a high-satiety, nutrient-dense diet).

 You may be noticing a common theme.